The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

 Size matters more than brand loyalty for most kitchens.
 If you cook for one or two, a 3-cup model or even a small single-serve cooker fits a compact counter; families usually land on a 5.5-cup cooker.
 Whatever the size, texture on Japanese short-grain rice is where these brands earn their price.

-One of the more interesting patterns is what happened to the design-led launches.
-BALMUDA's The Gohan and Vermicular's Ricepot arrived in the last decade as premium, design-forward cookers, and each drew a burst of enthusiast posts.
+One of the more interesting patterns is how often the design-led launches get posted.
+BALMUDA's The Gohan and Vermicular's Ricepot arrived in the last decade as premium, design-forward cookers, and each drew a burst of enthusiast posts on RoomClip.
 In our data, BALMUDA appears in 3.9% of all rice-cooker photos but only 1.3% of those from the last three years; Vermicular moves the same way, from 5.1% to 2.6%.
+To be clear, this is strictly about RoomClip posting frequency, not about how these cookers sell in the wider market.

-Read that carefully, because a photo share is not a sales figure or a verdict on the product.
-A striking new design tends to get photographed a lot right when it launches, then less as it becomes the everyday appliance in the corner — so some cool-down is normal for any product, and posting habits and RoomClip's own tagging mix shift over time too.
+Read that carefully, because a RoomClip photo share is not a sales figure or a verdict on the product.
+A striking new design tends to get photographed a lot right when it launches, then less as it becomes the everyday appliance in the corner — so this kind of dip in posts is normal for any product, and posting habits and RoomClip's own tagging mix shift over time too.
 What the data supports is narrow and specific: a smaller share of recent RoomClip photos features these two cookers than the full archive would suggest.
-Whether that reflects taste, novelty wearing off, or price is a question this dataset can't answer on its own.
+Whether that reflects taste, novelty wearing off, or price is a question this dataset can't answer — and it says nothing about how either brand is selling in the wider market.

 Methodology